-The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the Authority's financial statements: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for contracting and bidding because no new contracts were entered into in 2015, and tax increment financing because the Authority did not administer any tax increment financing districts.
-The provisions for deposits and investments were tested in conjunction with our audit of the City of Duluth, Minnesota, who holds the Authority's cash and investments.
+The Minnesota Legal Compliance Audit Guide for Cities, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains seven categories of compliance to be tested in connection with the audit of the Authority's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for tax increment financing because the Authority did not administer any tax increment financing districts.
+The provisions for deposits and investments and public indebtedness were tested in conjunction with our audit of the City of Duluth, Minnesota, who holds the Authority's cash and investments and issues debt on behalf of the Authority.

-In connection with our audit, nothing came to our attention that caused us to believe that the Duluth Entertainment and Convention Center Authority failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the Duluth Entertainment and Convention Center Authority failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Cities.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Authority's noncompliance with the above referenced provisions.